cardanotech/tech-bot/README.md

 and delegators.

 ## Examples
-All the annoncements from the bot will in real-time, here are some examples of what kind of announcements the bot will make:\
+All the announcements from the bot will be in real-time, here are some examples of what kind of announcements the bot will make:\
 ![new_block.png](images%2Fnew_block.png)\
 Announcement of new block with block information